ubccr/akrr/docker/namd/README.md

 Copied over the executables, inputs, and scripts then modified the entrypoint script to fit namd
-It seems to run correctly without a problem, except it is taking a bit long Other than that, this Docker image should be more or less set to go
+It seems to run correctly without a problem, except it is taking a bit long Other than that, this Docker image should be more or less set to go, similar to other docker setups